AndyLandy/MakeMP3/README.txt

 TITLE
-    Specifies the "song name" field if defined at the track level Specifies the "album" field if defined at the top level If a track-level definition isn't found, MakeMP3 will attempt to use the top-level definition for both "song name" and "album"
+    Specifies the "song name" field if defined at the track level Specifies the "album" field if defined at the top level If a track-level definition isn't found, MakeMP3 will use the top-level definition (if any) for both "song name" and "album"

 PERFORMER
-    Specifies the "artist" field if defined at the track level Specifies the "album artist" field if defined at the top level If a track-level definition isn't found, MakeMP3 will attempt to use the top-level definition for both "artist" and "album artist"
+    Specifies the "artist" field if defined at the track level Specifies the "album artist" field if defined at the top level If a track-level definition isn't found, MakeMP3 will use the top-level definition (if any) for both "artist" and "album artist"

 SONGWRITER
     Specifies the "composer" field